 I grocery shop once a month so that means I freeze most of my meat.
 There is nothing wrong with freezing meat, it can even help prevent food waste.
 However, it does mean you need to remember to thaw the meat in time for meals.
 I’m often pretty bad about this.

-Even if I do remember to thaw the meat so often you think you have thawed it long enough only to find it hasn’t really thawed all of the way.
+Even if I do remember to thaw the meat so often you think you have thawed it long enough only to find it hasn’t really thawed all fully.
 I swear no matter how long I thaw the turkey on Thanksgiving, it’s still frozen that morning.
 Is this just me?
 Why do turkeys not want to thaw?

-A life changing moment happened for me when I got my Instant Pot, an electric pressure cooker, and I learned you could cook frozen meat in it in very little time.
+A life-changing moment happened for me when I got my Instant Pot, an electric pressure cooker, and I was looking for pressure cooker recipes.
+I learned you could cook frozen meat in it in very little time.
 I first tried this with chicken breasts and even though they were totally frozen they were done in around 15 minutes.
 And they were wonderful!

 I’ve heard people talk about cooking frozen chicken in a slow cooker but this is not considered safe.
 It can increase your risk of food poisoning and that’s something I try to avoid.
 But because pressure cookers cook the food so fast it is considered safe.

-After trying the frozen chicken breasts I saw people talking about cooking whole frozen chickens in their Instant Pots and figured I needed to try that.
+After trying the frozen chicken breasts in the Instant Pot, I saw people talking about cooking whole frozen chickens in the Instant Pots and figured I needed to try that.
 I hate finding the room to thaw something that big in my fridge and like I said I always forget anyway.

 If you don’t have an Instant Pot yet (or your chicken is too big to fit in the Instant Pot) and have a frozen whole chicken to cook check out How to Cook a Frozen Chicken in the oven.